Lady Dorothy Nevill: Memoirist

+Death

-Lady Dorothy died at her home at 45 Charles Street on 24 March 1913, where a memorial plaque was unveiled on 8 September 1998.
+Lady Dorothy died in 1913 at her home at 45 Charles Street, Mayfair, where a memorial plaque was unveiled on 8 September 1998.
+It is a short walk to the house on Berkeley Square where she had been born nearly 88 years prior.

+Children and legacy

 Her son, Ralph Nevill, wrote Life and Letters of Lady Dorothy Nevill (1919).
-Her daughter, Meresia Dorothy Augusta Nevill (1849–1918), was also a dedicated worker for the Primrose League.
+Her daughter, Meresia Nevill was also a leading worker for the Primrose League.
 She served for many years as treasurer of the Ladies' Grand Council and died in London on 26 October 1918.